 The diagnosis of chemical pneumonitis is usually obvious to doctors from the sequence of events if this information is available.
 Chest x-rays and measuring the concentration of oxygen in a blood sample may help.

-Treatment of chemical pneumonitis consists of oxygen therapy Oxygen Therapy Oxygen is a gas that makes up about 21% of the air we breathe.
-The lungs take oxygen from the air and transfer it to the bloodstream (see Exchanging Oxygen and Carbon Dioxide).
-Oxygen is needed... read more and, if necessary, temporary assistance from a breathing machine Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Treatment of chemical pneumonitis consists of oxygen therapy Oxygen Therapy Oxygen therapy is a treatment that delivers extra oxygen to the lungs when the level of oxygen in the blood is too low.
+Oxygen is a gas that makes up about 21% of the air we breathe.
+The lungs... read more and, if necessary, temporary assistance from a breathing machine Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more via a tube placed in the throat.
 The windpipe (trachea) may be suctioned to clear secretions and aspirated food particles out of the airways.
 Bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
 A bronchoscope has a camera at the end that allows a doctor to look... read more (visual examination of the airways through a flexible viewing tube) may be used for this purpose.

 Although antibiotics are not usually effective for this condition, they are often given because doctors cannot easily distinguish chemical pneumonitis from a bacterial aspiration pneumonia, and often a bacterial pneumonia can develop as a complication of chemical pneumonitis.